thomasfosen/Marine-Aluminium-KBE-Project/README.md

 </p>

 ## Discussion
 The main requirements for the system to be functional are met, although there is room for improvement in most components.
 The main focus in our system is the optimization loop, which means the node model and the user interface are simplified designs.
 These components in particular could, and should, be further improved.

 As mentioned before, the geometry changes being made are reductions of the sphere diameter by 10mm.
 This constant reduction could possibly be time inefficient.
 To make it more time efficient we could look at the difference between the resulted stress and the yield strength, and also how much impact the 10mm reduction has on the resulted stress, and calculate a more accurate reduction of the diameter.
 A more complex solution could be to use topology optimization combined with artificial neural networks(ANN) or a genetic algorithm(GA).

+Furthermore, it's important to note that the simulation environment for the node is very unrealistic.
+With our simplifications, the diameter of the entire node is reduced in each iteration.
+This also affects the diameter, thus, surface area of the beam connections.
+Because the force and torque objects are constrained to these surfaces, the main factor affecting the stress values is the surface area of the beam connection.
+In reality, the geometry of the truss beams would probably remain constant.

 ## Conclusion